Windas/KanbOS/README.md

 - The last demo here, contain *naskfunc.nas* file to provide a HLT function adding to *bootpack.c*.

 **Update 4th day**: about how to use Clang and draw something onto our monitor.
 - The first demo here.
-At the beginning of the forth day, I draw a white display to our monitor.
+At the beginning of the forth day, I draw a purple display to our monitor.